lulubun/sturdy-memory-sol/DISCUSSION.md

 I'm still relatively new to tailwind but I'd try to do some more cleanup of the classes so they aren't so long

 I'd add tests.
 Normally, I would just ask copilot to write me some and then spend some time debugging them or making sure they're relevant to what actually needs to be tested but I got too into the search and pagination part and I'm out of time :(

+In my final review/manual testing I fixed a small bug with the pagination where if 10 results are returned, the second page will be available but empty.
+I'd fix this by updating the total count on each api call